Host Organisation Guidelines for a Successful Placement

 In order to ensure that both Host Organisations and MSc students have the best possible experience during the Placement Programme, we ask all participating organisations to agree to the following set of rules and regulations which follow ‘best practice’ guidelines.

 1. All students must be paid for their time working on this Project at a minimum of the National Living Wage.
 It is the Host Organisation’s responsibility to pay the student.
 (The National Living wage from April 2020 is £8.72 for anyone aged 25 or over and the minimum wage for those 24 or under is £8.20.
-There is grant funding available to start-ups and SMEs to support participation in the programme (subject to availability).
+Please note that from 1st April 2022 the National Living Wage will rise to £9.50.)

 5. Any background checks, on-boarding, etc must be started as soon as the student has been identified and offered a Project.
 Please ensure any stakeholders (including external service providers) in this process are aligned as soon as possible and that the checks can be completed well in advance of the student’s start date.

-7. An industrial supervisor/s should be identified (preferably a permanent member of staff) prior to the placement commencing .
+6. An industrial supervisor/s should be identified (preferably a permanent member of staff) prior to the placement commencing.
 The student will also have an academic supervisor who will liaise with the industrial supervisor and the student.
-There should be regularly meetings with the industrial supervisor and the student at least weekly.
-There should also be regular meetings (at least monthly) with the industrial supervisor, academic supervisor and student.
+There should be regular meetings with the industrial supervisor and the student at least weekly.
+There should also be regular meetings (at least weekly) with the industrial supervisor, academic supervisor and student.

-9. Any IP agreements/restrictions should be discussed and resolved before the placement commences.
+8. Any IP agreements/restrictions and/or NDA requirements should be discussed and resolved before the placement commences.
 IP normally resides with the company with the stipulation that the student has access to the elements required to complete their dissertation.
-The academic supervisor will be the main point of contact on IP issues.
+The academic supervisor will be the main point of contact on IP issues and NDA issues.